Reposted and revised for new Sky View readers:

 • Chief among any ambition or enterprise should be the desire to glorify God first and foremost.
 All great initiatives flow from this.
 St. Benedict never sought out to lay the foundations of a new Christian civilization, but that is what he did by desiring to glorify God.
 St. Ignatius of Loyola set out to magnify the Lord in his spirituality, but the unintended consequences led to the needed reforms in the Church.
 As our Lord said, seek the kingdom of God and everything else will be given to you.

-• Believe that everything that happens to you comes from the hand of God, either through his permission or through him willing it.
+• Believe that everything that happens to you comes from the hand of God.
+Every circumstance is either positively willed by God or it is permitted.
 As Job said, “The LORD gave and the LORD has taken away; blessed be the name of the LORD.”
 Notice he didn’t say that evil men or Satan has taken away, but the Lord has taken away.
 Everything that happens in our life- good or bad –is part of an intelligent design.
 All things work together for the good for those who love the Lord.
+This is why the Saints, when confronted with the worst of circumstances, respond with calm determination.

 • As such, will what God wills.
 This is very difficult in times of trial but it has a purifying effect.
-Indeed, do God’s will with joy in both disagreeable and agreeable circumstances accepting all things with equal reverence.
+Indeed, do God’s will with joy in both disagreeable and agreeable circumstances while accepting all things with equal reverence.
 St. Paul said, "I know indeed how to live in humble circumstances; I know also how to live with abundance.
 In every circumstance and in all things I have learned the secret of being well fed and of going hungry, of living in abundance and of being in need.
 I have the strength for everything through him who empowers me."
+And in the book, The Dialogue, God tells St. Catherine of Sienna that his servants accept all things with equal reverence.
+Their discerning eye sees everything as being ordained by Divine Providence.
+God the Father goes on to say that the faithful disciple of His Son "holds all thing in reverence, the left hand as well as the right, trouble as well as consolation, hunger and thirst as well as eating and drinking, cold and heat and nakedness as well as clothing, life as well as death, honor as well as disgrace, distress as well as comfort.
+In all things he remains solid, firm and stable, because his foundation is the living Rock."

-• In addition to seeing and loving Christ in the Most Holy Sacrament of the Altar, revere and love him in your neighbor and especially the poor.
-It was said that Mother Theresa bowed when being introduced to people.
-Bowing was her way of showing reverence to Christ in others.
-Giving her time to the poor was her way of serving Him.
-Every canonized Saint loved the poor!
+• The Saints see and love Christ in the Most Holy Sacrament of the Altar.
+From this Eucharistic devotion, they are inspired to also reverence him and love him in their neighbor; especially the needy and the poor.
+It was said that Blessed Mother Theresa bowed when being introduced to people.
+For her, bowing was a way of showing reverence to Christ in others.
+Moreover, serving poor was her way of serving the Lord.
+It should be noted, that every canonized Saint loved the poor!

 • Every week or every day, practice acts of self-denial for the conversion of sinners.
-This fosters a spirit of sacrifice which in turn expands ones capacity to love.
+Our Lady of Good Help told Sr. Adele Brice that to receive Communion is good, but not enough.
+She wanted Catholics to offer each Communion for the conversion of sinners.
+These spiritual sacrifices offered on behalf of souls fosters a spirit of sacrifice which, in turn, expands our capacity to love.

 • Pray in solitude and in silence on a daily basis.
 Some confine their spirituality exclusively to communal prayers with others.
-Both are needed but alone time with the Lord is a must.
+Both private and communal prayers are needed but having that alone time with the Lord is a must.
 Indeed, prayer is the most important thing you can ever do in your life.
-The dinning with our Lord at the altar presupposes that we have an ongoing conversation with Him.
+Gathering at the altar presupposes that we have an ongoing conversation with Him.

-Sainthood is for everyone.
+The bottom line is: Sainthood is for everyone!
 Again, the first step in becoming a Saint is to will it!!
 By far, this will be the most powerful instrument of the New Evangelization.
-And in our daily striving to become a Saint, that is, in conforming ourselves to the image of Christ, we will become “an everlasting gift to the Lord.”
+And in our daily striving to become a Saint, that is, in conforming ourselves to the image of Christ, we will become what we ask God to make us at every Mass: “An everlasting gift to the Lord.”
 It doesn't get any better than that!